 There was outrage in Britain and the three senior officers involved, Dalrymple, Burrard and Wellesley were subjected to an enquiry.
 Command of the British army in Spain passed to Sir John Moore.

-Sir Arthur Wellesley was exonerated by the enquiry and re-instated in command in Spain.
+Sir Arthur Wellesley was exonerated by the enquiry and re-instated in command in the Peninsular.
 In the meantime, Sir John Moore had conducted the retreat to Corunna and been killed.

 Anecdotes and traditions from the Battle of Vimeiro:

-- During the fighting on the hill, Sergeant Patrick of the 43rd Regiment and a French soldier were found dead, having bayoneted each other simultaneously through the body.
+- During the fighting in Vimeiro, Sergeant Patrick of the 43rd Regiment and a French soldier were found dead, having bayoneted each other simultaneously through the body.

-- Piper George Clark of the 71st Highland Light Infantry was wounded during the Battle of Vimeiro, but continued playing his pipes sitting on a rock.
-Piper Clark was presented with a set of silver mounted pipes by the Highland Society of Edinburgh for his conduct at the Battle of Vimeiro.
+- Piper George Clarke of the 71st Highland Light Infantry was wounded during the Battle of Vimeiro, but continued playing his pipes, sitting on a rock.
+Piper Clarke was presented with a set of silver mounted pipes by the Highland Society of Edinburgh for his conduct at the Battle of Vimeiro.

 References for the Battle of Vimeiro:

-The previous battle in the British Battles series is the Battle of Assaye
+The previous battle of the Peninsular War is the Battle of Roliça

-The next battle of the Peninsular War is the Battle of Corunna
+The next battle of the Peninsular War is the Battle of Sahagun